 The Himalayan region is deeply associated with Tibetans by language, culture and religion.
-Tibetan Buddhists and the Himalayan region Buddhists share a common culture of practicing and preserving Buddhism.
-There is growing number of Himalayans enrolling in various monastic institutions to learn and excel Buddhism.
-Since from FY 2020-21, the Department has been providing scholarship for 562 Himalayans studying in various Tibetan monasteries.
+Tibetan Buddhists and the Himalayan region Buddhists share a common culture of practising and preserving Buddhism.
+There is a growing number of Himalayans enrolling in various monastic institutions to learn and excel in Buddhism.
+Since FY 2020-21, the Department has been providing scholarships for 562 Himalayans studying in various Tibetan monasteries.

-The DRC provides honorarium for Buddhist philosophy teachers, Science, Chinese Language teachers of smaller and financially weaker monasteries and nunneries.
-As of now we are providing honorarium of Rs.
+The DRC provides an honorarium for Buddhist philosophy teachers, Science, and Chinese Language teachers of smaller and financially weaker monasteries and nunneries.
+As of now, we are providing an honorarium of Rs.
 3000 monthly to 490 Buddhist Philosophy teachers, Rs.
 3,500 monthly to 16 Science teachers and Rs.
 6,500 to nine Chinese Language teachers of various monasteries and nunneries.

-Under this project, the department provides a special fund to the scholar monks and nuns who want to studies and write a thesis on one specific topic.
+Under this project, the department provides a special fund to scholar monks and nuns who want to study and write a thesis on one specific topic.
 The duration of the specialization course program is four years.
-During the course, department organize workshop on writing thesis and also pay scholarship.
-So far the department has provided scholarship to 20 researchers from various schools of Tibetan Buddhism and Bon Tradition.
+During the course, the department organises workshop on writing a thesis and also pay scholarship.
+So far, the department has provided scholarships to 20 researchers from various schools of Tibetan Buddhism and Bon Tradition.

 There are many temples and small monasteries in every Tibetan settlement across India, Nepal and Bhutan for performing ritual services to the Tibetans.
-Since there is no proper financial source for them other than small amount of venerations offered by Tibetan settlers, the DRC provides monthly stipend to the caretakers of temples and small monasteries.
+Since there is no proper financial source for them other than a small amount of veneration offered by Tibetan settlers, the DRC provides a monthly stipend to the caretakers of temples and small monasteries.

-The department organizes Religious Conference of four major schools of Tibetan Buddhism and Bon Tradition in every bi-yearly.
-This conference was first initiated by His Holiness the Dalai Lama in 1961 with spiritual heads of Tibetan Buddhism, Kalon, Khenpo and Geshe at His Holiness residence for the propose of reviving Tibetan Buddhism in exile.
-Later this department took the responsibility of organizing this conference in order to carry out the works and implementing the resolutions passed in the conference.
-So far 14 religious conferences have successfully been organized by this department.
+The department organizes the Religious Conference of four major schools of Tibetan Buddhism and Bon Tradition every bi-yearly.
+This conference was first initiated by His Holiness the Dalai Lama in 1961 with spiritual heads of Tibetan Buddhism, Kalon, Khenpo and Geshe, at His Holiness’s residence for the purpose of reviving Tibetan Buddhism in exile.
+Later this department took the responsibility of organizing this conference in order to carry out the work and implement the resolutions passed at the conference.
+So far, 14 religious conferences have successfully been organized by this department.

 - Erection of Buddhist Stupas:

-The erection of Buddhist Stupas project was one of the major activities of the department and it was begun in 2014 under the guidance of His Holiness the Dalai Lama.
-The project has received financial support from Gaden Phodrang, (Private office of His Holiness the Dalai Lama) Department of Religion & Culture, CTA and General Tibetan Public Donations.
-The main purpose of erecting eight stupas in eight holy places of Budha is to pay a symbol of gratitude to the Government and People of India for their unflinching support to the people of Tibet and also dedicated for prevalence of global harmony and restoration of natural environment.
+The erection of the Buddhist Stupas project was one of the major activities of the department and it was begun in 2014 under the guidance of His Holiness the Dalai Lama.
+The project has received financial support from Gaden Phodrang (Private office of His Holiness the Dalai Lama) Department of Religion & Culture, CTA and General Tibetan Public Donations.
+The main purpose of erecting eight stupas in eight holy places of Budha is to pay a symbol of gratitude to the Government and People of India for their unflinching support to the people of Tibet and also dedicated to the prevalence of global harmony and restoration of the natural environment.

-Knowing the significance of modern science workshop to the monks and nuns as well as growing the influence of science in Buddhism, the department conducted Introduction of Modern Science Workshop to the monks and nuns from various monastic institutions in yearly.
-In the workshop, we hired the science teachers from Library of Tibetan Works and Archives, Dharamsala and teach the participants for two weeks about the concepts of modern science and using scientific tools for experiment.
+Knowing the significance of modern science workshops to the monks and nuns as well as growing the influence of science in Buddhism, the department conducted an Introduction of Modern Science Workshop to the monks and nuns from various monastic institutions in yearly.
+In the workshop, we hired science teachers from the Library of Tibetan Works and Archives, Dharamsala and taught the participants for two weeks about the concepts of modern science and using scientific tools for experiments.

 - Intensive Course on Tibetan Language and Buddhist Philosophy:

-As giving importance of Tibetan youths, coming out from college, to understand the basic knowledge on Tibetan Buddhist philosophy, the DRC initiated the workshop called “Intensive Course on Tibetan Language and Buddhist Philosophy” for the period of six months in collaboration with Snow land School of Tibetan Studies at Gyumed Monastery, Hunsur.
-As of now the department has successfully organized eight workshop and many Tibetan youths received benefit from it.
+Giving importance to Tibetan youths coming out of college to understand the basic knowledge of Tibetan Buddhist philosophy, the DRC initiated the workshop called “Intensive Course on Tibetan Language and Buddhist Philosophy” for the period of six months in collaboration with Snow Land School of Tibetan Studies at Gyumed Monastery, Hunsur.
+As of now, the department has successfully organized eight workshops and many Tibetan youths received benefits from it.

 - Tibetan Arts and Culture Fund:

-Through this project, we facilitate financial support to the individuals and organizations whose works are relating with preservation and promotion of contemporary Tibetan arts and distinct culture of Tibet.
-The core purpose of this project is to encourage Tibetan artists to continue carry out their works for keeping alive and strengthening Tibetan culture.
-The Department offering grant fund of Rs.
-1, 00,000 to 3, 00,000 based on the applicant’s project proposals and interview.
+Through this project, we facilitate financial support to the individuals and organizations whose works relate to the preservation and promotion of contemporary Tibetan arts and the distinct culture of Tibet.
+The core purpose of this project is to encourage Tibetan artists to continue carrying out their works to keep alive and strengthen Tibetan culture.
+The Department is offering a grant fund of Rs.
+1 00,000 to 3 00,000 based on the applicant’s project proposals and interviews.

 - Summer immersion program:

 There are growing numbers of Tibetan students enrolling in Indian private schools.
 As a student spends more time in schools than with their parents and Tibetan society, their identity gradually fades away with the dominant culture.
-The first ever summer immersion program for Indian school-going Tibetan students was held in the year 2022 at Sarah, Dharamsala.
-The major curriculum of the program includes innovative cultural introductory classes, music and dance classes, and cultural inclusive programs
+The first-ever summer immersion program for Indian school-going Tibetan students was held in the year 2022 at Sarah, Dharamsala.
+The major curriculum of the program includes innovative cultural introductory classes, music and dance classes, and culturally inclusive programs.

-- Since its establishment, the department of Religion and Culture carried out so many programs and activities on timely based.
-There are many minor activities has been doing by this department such as collecting the data of monastic institutions scared in India, Nepal and Bhutan and Tibetan Buddhist centers around the world from time to time.
-It also conducts special prayers services for prevention of natural disasters, provides financial assistance for renovation of monasteries and nunneries, issues supporting letters for donations and obtaining visa for monks and nuns who are going to abroad for ritual services.
+- Since its establishment, the Department of Religion and Culture carried out so many programs and activities on a timely based.
+There are many minor activities have been done by this department, such as collecting data on monastic institutions scared in India, Nepal and Bhutan and Tibetan Buddhist centres around the world from time to time.
+It also conducts special prayers services for the prevention of natural disasters, provides financial assistance for the renovation of monasteries and nunneries, issues supporting letters for donations and obtains visas for monks and nuns who are going abroad for ritual services.